ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 can listen to the `mention-update` event and sort the users list in alphabetical order with respect to the usernames and provide the initial twenty user lists to the editor via the `nimble-mapping-mention-user`.

-The `mention-update` event will be containing the text following the `@` character.
+The `mention-update` event will also be triggered when the user types any character after `@`, containing that text following the `@` character.
 For instance, if a user types `@` and then adds `a` the event will be emitted with data that includes the value `@a`.
-The client will be listening to this event, filter the list of users that includes the names containing the letter `a` and then dynamically update the `nimble-mapping-mention-user` element based on this event data.
+The client will be listening to this event, filter the list of users that includes the names containing the letter `a` and then dynamically update the
+`nimble-mapping-mention-user` element based on the filter data.
 Subsequently, a maximum of twenty filtered options should be transmitted to the editor.

 _Note_: The editor will also perform filtering the options once again to ensure the filtered options are proper and update the dropdown list.